James4Ever0/notes/PVE tips.md

 ## Fix Mellanox network card conflicts

-Sometimes your default network card will be named differently after plugging in a new Melloanox card.
+Sometimes your default network card will be named differently after plugging in a new Melloanox card, or changing PCIE spliting configurations.

 You can either hard-code default network card with MAC address or configure the bridge network with new card name.